 Teachers have it pretty good, or so some media outlets would have you believe.
-They work from eight to three and have summers off.
+They work from eight to three, and have summers off.
 But most teachers know that despite the summer break (during which most teachers I know work another job), teaching is a challenging job that takes many after-work hours to do well.
-Like any other jobs outside the home, teaching has the same challenges as other jobs; commuting, long hours spent away from family and low pay.
+Like any other jobs outside the home, teaching has the same challenges as other jobs; commuting, long hours spent away from family, and low pay.
 Fortunately, the growth of virtual teaching and tutoring has made working at home a viable option for teachers.

 Like other jobs, online teaching and tutoring requires you have specialized skills and experience.
 In many cases, for elementary and upper grade teaching, you’ll likely need a teaching license in the state the job is being offered.
 Teaching at the college level requires a minimum of a Master’s degree.

+With that said, there are some tutoring jobs that simply require a knowledge of the topic, and patience for working with students.
 Below are several resources to find virtual teaching and tutoring jobs.

 Aim For A Tutoring